AYLIEN/datascience-project-quickstarter/README.md

 We begin many projects by creating a proof-of-concept in a Streamlit demo.
 Demos should be created in the `demos/` subdirectory of the project.
 ```
-# go to project directory
+# go to project directory created in previous step
 cd ${PROJECT_DIR}

 # create a new demo